mlurz92/AvocadoSign/docs/Application_Guide.md

 * Established, literature-based T2-weighted (T2w) morphological criteria.
 * Data-driven, cohort-optimized T2w criteria, determined via an integrated brute-force analysis.

-The application supports the entire research workflow, from data exploration and detailed statistical analysis to the generation of manuscript drafts formatted according to the publication requirements of medical imaging journals (e.g., *Radiology*).
+The application supports the entire research workflow, from data exploration and detailed statistical analysis to the generation of a manuscript draft formatted according to the publication requirements of a high-impact medical imaging journal (*Radiology*).

 ### 1.2.
 Important Notice: Research Instrument
 **Disclaimer:** This application is designed exclusively for **research and educational purposes**.
 The data, statistics, and generated texts are based on a static, pseudonymized research dataset. **The results must not be used for clinical diagnostics, direct treatment decisions, or other primary medical applications.** The scientific and clinical responsibility for the interpretation and use of the generated results lies solely with the user.